Waste Disposal Request, Skips and More…

 more details

 Schools and Functions must cover the cost of disposal of unwanted waste items in line with the University's Waste Services Recharge Policy.
-For this reason, a valid Project Code must be given when filling in the Waste Disposal Request Form.
-Each category of item on the Form has a different disposal charge, so the total disposal cost will be calculated automatically when the Form is submitted.
-Once a Disposal Request is received it will be processed by the Estates Helpdesk and a Portering Job will be raised and assigned a WREN reference number.
-The Porters will then collect the items for disposal.
-Please note that items specified on a Disposal Request that are subsequently not made available for collection, or are incorrectly labelled for disposal, or are labelled with the wrong WREN reference number, will still be charged.
+A valid Project Code must be given when filling in the Waste Disposal Request Form, which will be used to re-charge the Porters' labour/time to undertake the job.
+Once a Waste Disposal Request is received it will be processed by the Portering team and the Porters will then collect the items.
+Please note that the Porters' labour charge will still be charged if items specified on a Waste Disposal Request are subsequently not made available when collection occurs, or are incorrectly labelled for disposal.

 Are there charges for items in good condition which could be re-used?